-Is It God Or Satan Who Tries To Destroy Us With Sickness And Trials?
+Spiritual Warfare: Is God or Satan Trying To Destroy Us With Sickness and Trials?

 The Bible is clear concerning the activities and operations of Satan and his vast army of demons.
 They have but one goal—to destroy as much of God’s creation as they can before their own destruction.

 Since humanity is the greatest creation of God, and since we are created in God’s own image, Satan has placed us at the top of his hit list.
 He hates us almost as much as he hates God.
 But he can’t directly assault God.
 He can only hurt God by hurting us.
 This is where his efforts are directed.
 Peter tells us plainly that this is the case:

 “Be sober, be vigilant; because your adversary the devil, walks about like a roaring lion, seeking whom he may devour,” (1 Peter 5:8).

 Whether we like it or not or admit it or not, we are in a warfare.
 This warfare is with an invisible enemy whose only goal in life is to destroy us.
 The picture God gives us is of a hungry lion, walking about, looking for someone to devour.
 That someone is you.

 When Satan Attacks the Innocent: The Case of Job